SpeedrunnerG55/Linked-Lists/README.md

 also can search and display entire list.

 # Uniqueness
-student IDs are generated on entery so each record will always be unique.
+student IDs are generated on entry so each record will always be unique.

 # Stack and Queue
-stack and queue varients are also avaluable.
-Inherant with less functionality.
+stack and queue variants are also available.
+Inherent with less functionality.